Novavax vaccine trialists to be offered two extra Pfizer jabs to allow them to travel

 “If more countries around the world had reciprocated by allowing UK volunteers to enjoy fully vaccinated status for overseas travel, these measures would not have been necessary,” said Prof Van-Tam.

 Trials have been conducted globally on receiving a third vaccine dose, but not a fourth.
-Senior health officials do not have any safety concerns, but one-to-one clinical counselling will be provided for vaccine trial volunteers to address any questions they have about receiving additional doses.
+However, senior health officials do not have any safety concerns, and one-to-one clinical counselling will be provided for vaccine trial volunteers to address any questions they have about receiving additional doses.

+There is evidence that mixing three doses of different vaccines is safe, as set out in the Cov-Boost vaccine trial.

+If people from the Novavax study are eligible for a Covid booster jab, the first of the two doses that are needed for travel will suffice, health officials said.

 In January, Novavax posted positive results for its UK trial, but it has yet to file for approval from the Medicines and Healthcare products Regulatory Agency (MHRA), saying it intends to do so in the next "couple of months".